PowerDNS/pdns/CONTRIBUTING.md

 git commit -s -m 'Commit message'
 ```

+If you already committed your changes, and you have only one commit on your branch, you can use `git commit --amend --signoff` to add a sign-off to the latest commit.
-If you already committed your changes, you can do a `git rebase` to add a sign-off to existing commits.
+If you have more than one commit on your branch, you can instead use `git rebase` to add a sign-off to existing commits.
 For example, if your branch is based on the `master` one:

 ```sh
 git rebase --signoff master